cs207group9/cs207-FinalProject/README.md

 `pip install chemkin_CS207_G9`

-One can also download and install the library from GitHub by entering the following commands:
+However, we recommend that one downloads and installs the library from GitHub by entering the following commands:

 `git clone https://github.com/cs207group9/cs207-FinalProject.git`
 `cd cs207-FinalProject`